orincoh/YOLOS_LoRA_Project/README.md

 This project examines the integration of Low-Rank Adaptation (LoRA) methods into YOLOS-Small, a Vision Transformer-based object detection model.
 The goal is to explore whether fine-tuning techniques can improve computational efficiency while maintaining detection accuracy on the COCO 2017 dataset.

-The YOLOS-Small model, sourced from Hugging Face's `hustvl/yolos-small` repository, was used as the baseline.
+The YOLOS-Small model, sourced from [Hugging Face's YOLOS-Small repository](https://huggingface.co/hustvl/yolos-small), was used as the baseline.
 The study evaluates various LoRA-based approaches, including LoRA, AdaLoRA, LoHa, and LoKr, to determine their impact on model performance.

 This project was developed as part of the Deep Learning course at Ben-Gurion University (2024).